eobejo123/CCM101-eobejo/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 **3. Which provider is strongest in Artificial Intelligence and Kubernetes?**
 Google Cloud Platform is strongest in AI and Kubernetes.
 Google created Kubernetes internally (based on its Borg system) before open-sourcing it, and GCP's Vertex AI and other machine learning tools are widely regarded as some of the most advanced in the industry.

-4. Which cloud platform would you personally choose and why?
+### 4. Which cloud platform would you personally choose and why?
-I would personally choose AWS because it offers a wide range of cloud services and has good documentation that can help me learn more about cloud computing.
-I also think learning AWS would be useful for improving my skills and preparing for a future career in IT.
+I would personally choose AWS because it provides many different services and can support different types of projects.
+I also think its wide range of services would give me more opportunities to learn about cloud computing.

 ## Service Matching Table